Stiffpixels/stiffpixels.github.io/README.md

 ![Pixel art of Mountains with my name](20220901_092354.jpg)

-# Hi there 👋
+# Hi, I'm Muzammil Saify

-I'am Muzammil Saify from India.
  I'm most interested in web development and want to become a full stack developer at some point.
 For now I'm learning static sites and thinking of doing some javascript projects.
 You can also find me on:
 [twitter](https://mobile.twitter.com/Muzzitor),
 [deviant art](https://www.deviantart.com/muzzitor),